afamrk/Python-Project/Zipper/README.md

 ➢ Mainly aims at the people who struggle to meet up their requirements with the limited data pack especally in these pandamic time.

-➢ compressed any file before downloading it.
+➢ compress any file before downloading it.

-➢ An anti virus system embedded with in the web site provides secure downloading environment
+➢ An anti virus system embedded with in the web app provides secure downloading environment

 ➢ A feature of split downloading is made available, that allows user to split the files to